-There is an increasing number of successful cases in which people who claim compensation against timeshare resorts have won.
+There are an increasing number of successful cases in which people who claim compensation against timeshare resorts have won.
 However, there are particular criteria that your case must meet in order to be eligible.
 The good news is that recent cases in the Spanish Supreme Court have set a precedent, which – in legal terms – means that similar cases that come thereafter should also be treated according to the judgment laid out in the precedent case.

 As a brief overview of the main criteria to look out for, here’s the top reasons that those who claim compensation against timeshare resorts are winning their cases: